Skip to main content

 Now that we’ve considered some of the key questions to ask before picking a piece of motion graphics software, let’s look at some of the top tools available today.

-Whether you're working on 2D animations, 3D visuals or complex motion graphics, these options offer something for every project and skill level.
+Whether you're working on 2D animations, 3D visuals or complex motion graphics, these tools are widely used by media and entertainment teams and offer something for every project and skill level.

 After Effects